Welcome to the Terence Spencer Photo Archive

-For prints of Dad’s rock material.
-Dad was still signing Rockarchive’s beautifully-printed photographs of stars like Bob Dylan, Robert Plant, Freddie Mercury, Boy George, the Beatles etc, in his bed in the hospice, where he was dying of cancer.
+For prints of Dad’s rock material please visit Getty Images.
+Dad was still signing beautifully-printed photographs of stars like Bob Dylan, Robert Plant, Freddie Mercury, Boy George, the Beatles etc, in his bed in the hospice, where he was dying of cancer.
 Truly, a workaholic to the very end.

 For the time being, I am managing the sale of the book, ‘Living Dangerously’ myself, but only within the U.K.

 For more information about the Archive please contact Cara Spencer.